shaunmahony/chip-seq-tutorial/index.md

 <div class="alert alert-danger" role="alert">Using `Cut columns` tool produces a dataset of tabular type.
 However, by cutting the first ten columns we have created a dataset in BED format.
 Thus we need to let Galaxy know about that by resetting metadata as shown below.</div>

-Next we need to make sure that output of `Cut columns` tool has the type `BED`.
+Next, we need to make sure that the output of the `Cut columns` tool has the type `BED`.
 Also specify the genome build as `sacCer3`.
 To do this we will edit its metadata as show below:

 |         |
 |---------|